The basics of novated leasing

 What kind of vehicle can I novate?

-Novated leasing is available for passenger vehicles, including virtually all cars, SUVs and utes.
+Novated leasing is available for new or used passenger vehicles, including virtually all cars, SUVs and utes.
 You can’t novate non-passenger vehicles like motorcycles, scooters, caravans or boats.

 The vehicle’s carrying capacity must be less than one tonne in order for it to be eligible, which rules out a lot of commercial vehicles.